thinkinglabs/thinkinglabs.github.io/_posts/2026-01-09-what-is-continuous-delivery.md

 This rebuilding antipattern violates two principles: [*Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software) and [*Build on Foundations Known to be Sound*](#build-on-foundations-known-to-be-sound).

 Rebuilding violates *Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*, as rebuilding takes time.
 Also, every rebuild requires retesting.
-This quickly becomes a lengthy process, with long lead times that come along with a Cost of Delay.
+This quickly becomes a lengthy process, with long lead times that come along with a [Cost of Delay](https://blackswanfarming.com/cost-of-delay/).
 Not retesting defies determinism and reliability.

 It disregards the *Build on Foundations Known to be Sound*, as it enables the risk that some changes have been introduced between the creation and subsequent testing and the release of the binary artefact.

-Therefore, binary artefacts should be built only once, by the [*Commit Build*](#commit-build), to ensure that the binary which gets deployed into production is exactly the same as the one that went through the Automated Acceptance Testing stage, and any other testing stage that may well be present.
+Therefore, binary artefacts should be built only once, by the [*Commit Build*](#commit-build) stage, to ensure that the binary which gets deployed into production is exactly the same as the one that went through the Automated Acceptance Testing stage, and any other testing stage that may well be present.
 Each binary artefact is tagged with the version information of the source code they were built from.
-The tag is a Release Candidate identifier or commonly known as a version number (Farley 2007).
+The tag is a Release Candidate identifier, also commonly known as a version number (Farley 2007).
 Today, this could be a combination of commit-SHA and built timestamp (or commit timestamp).
 This ensures traceability between the binary and the source code version that triggered the build.

 This is the precise motive for [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) to be incompatible with Continuous Delivery.
 It forces a rebuild to deploy in production and release.
 With GitFlow, it is decisively impossible to reach Continuous Delivery.